Ireland is an amazing country, and I am sure that these Irish facts will surprise you. They certainly did for me.

 - The Royal Cork Yacht Club was founded in 1720 and is the world’s oldest yacht club.

 - Cork Harbour claims to be the second-largest natural harbour in the world by navigational area, after Sydney’s Port Jackson.

 - The Union Jack was flown for the very first time in Dublin on 1st January 1801 to herald the Union of Great Britain and Ireland.

-- One of the most well-known facts about Ireland is that Dublin is home to the world-famous Guinness Brewery.
+- One of the most well-known Irish facts is that Dublin is home to the world-famous Guinness Brewery.
 In 1759, Arthur Guinness signed a 9,000-year lease for the land.

-- Irish Castles are scattered across the island in vast amounts, and numbers point to a total of 30000 castles and ruin.
+- Irish Castles are scattered across the island in vast amounts, and numbers point to a total of around 25’000 castles and ruin.
 Some of the castles are open for tourists to stay in.

 - Ireland has one of the highest church attendances in Europe, and about 80% of the total population are nominally Roman Catholics.

 The guillotine was used in Ireland before it was used in France.
 The earliest use dates back to 1307.

 - Ireland is the only country in the world where our windmills turn in a clockwise direction.
 This is true and untrue after fact-checking.
 It is totally dependant on the windmill’s motor, but typically more are programmed to turn clockwise more than other countries in the world.
 This could be where this fact came from.
 What do you think?
 Comment below.